The Church of Jesus Christ of Latter-day Saints in Benin: Stakes and Congregations

-The Benin Cotonou Mission Branch serves individuals and families not in proximity to a meetinghouse.
+The Benin Cotonou Dispersed Members Unit serves individuals and families not in proximity to a meetinghouse.
 All congregations not part of a stake are classified as branches, regardless of size.

 Missions

 Benin was assigned to the Ivory Coast Mission in 1999.
 Shortly after, the Ivory Coast Mission was renamed the Ivory Coast Abidjan Mission to meet the church's mission naming guidelines.

 The Ghana Cape Coast Mission was organized on 1 July 2005 which Benin was a part of.
-On July 1, 2011, the Benin Cotonou Mission was created.
-As of May 2021, the mission covers the countries of Benin and Togo.
+On July 1, 2011, the Benin Cotonou Mission was created covering Benin and Togo.
+On July 1, 2026, the Togo Lomé Mission was created with the Benin Cotonou Mission only encompassing Benin.

 Temples

-As of May 2021, Benin is part of the Accra Ghana Temple District.
+As of July 2026, Benin is part of the Accra Ghana Temple District.